 With the hoverboards that were manufactured in China, their technical issues were rising day by day.
 If you’d ask how much do hoverboards cost back then, the answer would be a pleasing figure.
 But right after those technical issues took place(in 2016), The US Trade Commission filed a patent infringement case against UP TECH, UP Robotics, UP Technology, and Free Go China.

-On the other side, Segway- the brand came into a settlement in this matter and started manufacturing hoverboards officially.
+On the other side, Segway- the brand came to a settlement in this matter and started manufacturing hoverboards officially.
 And right now, these are some of the popular brands manufacturing both heavy-duty and lightweight hoverboards that meet almost all ends, officially for the global market-

 However, that didn’t change that the machines are still being manufactured in Shenzhen, China.
 In fact, many established brands have been taking the facility from the Chinese silicon valley to manufacture devices from iPad to drones.

 Therefore, they are still a device created in Shenzhen, China.
-And the city had earned the tagline of ‘purpose-built to bring the world electronics’ for a very valid reasons.
+And the city had earned the tagline of ‘purpose-built to bring the world electronics’ for very valid reasons.

-A Bit of Warning
+A Bit of a Warning

-The rise of hoverboards is no less than a dream come true from any tech entity.
+The rise of hoverboards is no less than a dream come true for any tech entity.
 And it’s still on the rise of its popularity curve.
 But there are some dark spots on the other side of the coin.

 But the fresh breath or air is, not all of the brands have those claims on them.
-And most of the fire incidents are easily avoidable if you are a little bit careful about your little commuter.
+And most fire incidents are easily avoidable if you are a little bit careful about your little commuter.
 Especially, recharging the battery safely is the ground rule to avoid something like this.